 Step Back In Time At De Silveren Spiegel

 This restaurant has been here since the 17th century!
-Although changes have of course been made along the way, all of that elegance from the Dutch Golden Age remains.
-The restaurant itself is in a breathtaking townhouse, in a popular part of town.
-The proprietors of the restaurant are a family and as such know lots of fascinating history about the building and even old menus.
+Although changes have been made along the way, all of that elegance from the Dutch Golden Age remains.
+The restaurant is in a stunning townhouse in a popular part of town.
+The restaurant proprietors are a family and, as such, know a wealth of intriguing pasts about the building and even old menus.